-If you can answer these two questions with a clear yes, the likelihood of either been scammed big time or having a real Monstera Obliqua increases drastically.
+If you can answer these two questions with a clear yes, the likelihood of either you have been scammed big time or having a real Monstera obliqua increases drastically.

 If you answer any of these questions with a no, let’s face it, you have a Monstera Adansonii, a very beautiful plant nevertheless.

 Let’s get to know Monstera obliqua better and look into its habitat, where it originates, how it looks like and how it grows starting by the habitat.

 The blog post heavily relies on what Michael Madison wrote in his publication

 “A revision of Monstera (Araceae)” in 1977 as well as on personal observations of keeping a Monstera obliqua in cultivation in vivarium conditions as well as on exchanges with other collectors calling themselves lucky enough to own this specimen.

 Let’s start with the habitat where you are likely to find Monstera obliqua.

 Monstera obliqua inhabits an ephemeral, meaning fast-changing habitat, often at sea level and installs itself among roots on the lower section of larger trees.

 It reaches maturity even on small trees as it is not a big climber.
 Its smallish size has the advantage that it can make use substrate that is not available to other plants.